Adam Ant delivers first new album in 18 years

 After the band split in 1982, Ant went solo, releasing five albums in the 1980s and 1990s and notching up 10 Top 10 songs in the UK between 1980 and 1983, including "Goody Two Shoes".

-Now 58, Ant still has the eye liner, goatee beard, bandana over his greying ponytail and heavy silver jewelry.
+Now 58, Ant still has the eye liner, goatee beard, bandana over his greying ponytail and heavy silver jewellery.

 He has no television and loves to read, particularly historical books, and has a tattoo on his left arm of Nelson's inspirational last prayer before Trafalgar below the image of his grandfather who served in the navy during World War One.